pkill37/fleetit/README.md

 ## Production

-Configure the DigitalOcean firewall on all nodes of the cluster:
+Configure the DigitalOcean firewall on all nodes of the cluster to allow Docker Swarm traffic:

 ```
 ./digitalocean_firewall.sh -m